openenclave/openenclave/doc/GettingStarted.Windows.md

 2. Select Linux-Debug configuration and make sure cache is updated and then select menu CMake > Build only > All(Targets) to build all the projects.

-	To successfully compile this configuration, set permission for following files in WSL file system.
-	1. Open WSL.
-	2. $ cd /
-	3. var/tmp/build
-	4. At this point, it will show folders with workspace hash as their name, you can check your workspace hash in Visual studio build output window and go into that folder.
-	For example $ cd 7e0f78cb-8034-763d-93b5-09ee72b571bb
+	VS2017 does not copy script files to the target WSL environment with the correct execute permissions, so they will need to be manually granted after the initial build failure.

+	1. Find the CMake target Linux path from the Output window, for example:
+	Build files have been written to: /var/tmp/build/ca6d6e50-e70d-c836-ac64-910bf7e68090/build/Linux-Debug

+	2. In a WSL console:
-	5. $ cd build/Linux-Debug
+	$ cd /var/tmp/build/{workspaceHash}/build/{Linux-Debug|Linux-Release}
-	6. $ sudo chmod +755 3rdparty/musl/CMakeFiles/oelibc_includes.dir/build.make
+	$ sudo chmod +755 3rdparty/musl/CMakeFiles/oelibc_includes.dir/build.make
-	7. $ sudo chmod +755 3rdparty/musl/musl/configure
+	$ sudo chmod +755 3rdparty/musl/musl/configure
-	8. $ sudo chmod +755 3rdparty/musl/musl/tools/install.sh
+	$ sudo chmod +755 3rdparty/musl/musl/tools/install.sh
-	9. $ sudo chmod +755 3rdparty/libunwind/libunwind/autogen.sh
+	$ sudo chmod +755 3rdparty/libunwind/libunwind/autogen.sh

 3. Switch to x64-Debug-test configuration and wait for the cache to update and select menu CMake > BuildAll.